archivesspace/archivesspace/search-refactoring-plan.md

 ## Jira ticket breakdown

 **Epic structure.** ANW-2229 is the Epic (description, comments, attachments, ASRM-27 link preserved).
 Sub-tickets become children.
-Existing linked tickets stay in their current state and close individually as phase-2 children close.
+Existing linked tickets stay in their current state and close individually as the Phase 2 children that fix them land.

-**Sprint sizing.** Each sub-ticket scoped to fit in one 3-week sprint. 🟡 = tight;
+**Sprint sizing.** Each sub-ticket is scoped to fit within one 3-week sprint; 🟡 marks a tight fit.

 **Summary of sub-tickets** (11 total; create per "Pending Jira admin actions" below):